Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 }
 ```

-Note that the actual implementation of the tests is hidden because it's not relevant.
-What's important is that the tests and their structure are driven by the user-facing functionality that the software is meant to have.
-For all intents and purposes, these may be integration tests, or end-to-end tests, or even unit tests, as long as they are based on functional requirements.
+Note that the actual implementation of the tests is hidden because it's not relevant to the fact that they're functional.
+What matters is that the tests and their structure is driven by the software requirements, while their scope can range anywhere from end-to-end to even unit level.

 Naming tests in accordance to specifications rather than classes has an additional advantage of removing that unnecessary coupling.
-Now, if we decide to rename `SolarCalculator` to something else or move it to a different directory, the tests won't need to be updated to reflect that.
+Now, if we decide to rename `SolarCalculator` to something else or move it to a different directory, the test names won't need to be updated to reflect that.

-As another example, here is how a test suite look on one of my open source projects, [CliWrap](https://github.com/Tyrrrz/CliWrap) (the underscores in the names are replaced by [xUnit](https://xunit.net/docs/configuration-files#methodDisplayOptions)):
+This structure is very useful in highlighting what's actually important, while leaving irrelevant details out.
+As another example, here is how the test suite is organized in [CliWrap](https://github.com/Tyrrrz/CliWrap) (the underscores are replaced with spaces by [xUnit](https://xunit.net/docs/configuration-files#methodDisplayOptions)):

 ![Functional tests used at CliWrap](CliWrap-functional-tests.png)

-Figuring out what are the functional requirements for a project requires abstract thinking, because you will need to think from the user's perspective rather than the perspective of a developer.
-That said, any project has functional requirements, either formally defined (specification documents, user stories) or informally defined (JIRA tickets, common sense).
-As long as the software does something that produces value, it has functional requirements.

-When working on my open source projects, I often struggle with figuring out the functional requirements.
-What helps is readme.
+As long as a piece of software does something at least remotely useful, it will always have functional requirements.
+These can be either _formal_ (specification documents, user stories, etc.) or _informal_ (verbally agreed upon, assumed, JIRA tickets, written on toilet paper, etc.)

+Turning informal specifications into functional tests can often be difficult because it requires us to abstract away from code and think from a user's perspective.
+What helps me with my open source projects is that I start by creating a readme file where I list a bunch of relevant usage examples, and then encode those into tests.

+Finally, with this comes the second guideline: **partition tests based on threads of behavior, rather than the code's internal structure**.

+By following these ideas, you should be able to establish a test suite that provides value and can be scaled based on your project's needs and limitations.

 ## Summary